This story contains affiliate links.

 If you followed our Green Guide to Gardening Series this Spring, you know that I took it upon myself to plant my family’s first vegetable garden.
-You also know that I attempted to only use green and sustainable gardening methods.
+You also know that I attempted only to use green and sustainable gardening methods.
 Despite Mother Nature’s earnest efforts to thwart me, I may just have turned my brown thumbs green.
 Here’s what I’ve learned thus far… the good, the bad, and the ugly:

 I also realize that timing is essential with certain companion pairs.
-I planted my lettuce seeds beneath my broccoli too late, and before the lettuce took off the broccoli plants completely shaded them out.
+I planted my lettuce seeds beneath my broccoli too late, and before the lettuce took off, the broccoli plants completely shaded them out.
 Lettuce likes a little shade, especially in the heat, but it does need some sun.
 Also, I learned I’m never growing broccoli again.

 Square Foot Gardening: Speaking of broccoli, I like Square Foot Gardening.
-Stringing out the orderly grid of one-foot squares was in harmony with my Virgo nature; however….
+Stringing out the orderly grid of one-foot squares was in harmony with my Virgo nature; however…

 I misjudged how many “squares” certain plants would need.
 My broccoli plants are huge!
-I mean HUGE!
+I mean, HUGE!
 And their abundant green foliage shaded out anything growing near it.
 My kale beside it looks sad and puny.
 The broccoli took up a lot of real estate yet only produced small heads.
 That’s a vegetable I’m resigning to purchase from the grocer or farmer from now on.

 As far as composting goes, I like it.
-We are sending much less waste to the landfill and it’s like my own mini-science experiment watching last month’s scraps decompose.
+We are sending much less waste to the landfill, and it’s like my own mini-science experiment watching last month’s scraps decompose.
 I even enjoy the act of having to turn the pile to aerate it every so often.
 That being said, I am a bit of a nerd.

 I am pleased to report that no synthetic or toxic pesticides have touched my garden.
-(Pause for smug pat on the back to myself) Which isn’t to say that I haven’t had pests.
+(Pause for a smug pat on the back to myself) Which isn’t to say that I haven’t had pests.
 My broccoli leaves were being ravaged with large jagged rips and holes (see why I’m never growing broccoli again?)

 First I made this Homemade All-Purpose Insecticide Spray from Frugally Sustainable.
 Not only was it fairly easy and inexpensive, but it was pretty too.
-Especially in mason jar.
+Especially in a mason jar.
 Gotta love mason jars.
-You still need to use with caution around the children because of the hot peppers in it.
+You still need to use caution around the children because of the hot peppers in it.

-I soon discovered what was causing these jagged holes wasn’t cabbage moth caterpillars, but the flock of birds that came twice daily to feast on them!
+I soon discovered what was causing these jagged holes weren’t cabbage moth caterpillars, but the flock of birds that came twice daily to feast on them!
 A string of old CD’s from my pre-iPod days was all that was needed to scare the birds away.
 Maybe they were as embarrassed about The Crow Soundtrack as I am for having owned it.
 So I have a few holes here and there from the caterpillars and beetles that are no longer being devoured by birds, but I can live with that.
 The damage the birds were inflicting was much worse.

 So that’s my summer report!
 Looking forward to a bumper crop of tomatoes and celebrating Tomato Fest 2012.